holyaustin/Soldier-ant-trustevm/README.md

-# Soldier Ant Colony
+# Soldier-Ant TRUST EVM - HACKATHON SUBMISSION DETAILS
 ### An epic web3 game that mimics the bio-inspration of soldier-ant for food hunt.
 Players finds it easy to play and earn as well as collaborating to make game characters.

 ## Introduction
-This project was built for Polygon BUIDL IT : Summer 2022 Hackathon sponsored by Polygon and hoated by DevPost.
-The project is submitted under the Gaming track and NFT track.
+This project was built for EVMxIdeathon 2022 Hackathon sponsored by Trust EVM hosted by DevPost.
+The project is submitted under the GameFi track.

 ## Description